Seraph and the Seraphim

 Panarael

-Panarael walked out of a sandstorm at age twelve, carrying a thunderbolt she claimed was “a snake that bit the sky.”
+Panrael walked out of a sandstorm at age twelve, carrying a thunderbolt she claimed was “a snake that bit the sky.”
 Since then, she has been immovable, commanding storms to sit and stay like obedient pets.
 When copper sparks whirl around her, entire deserts kneel.
 The rope bound at her waist must be “fed” through ritual command-play, and if she fails to boss people around, the lightning sulks and refuses to strike.
-For Panarael, dominance is not a hobby but maintenance.
-Without her imperious commands, the weather itself would grind to a halt.
+For Panarael, dominance is not a hobby but maintenance — without her imperious commands, the weather itself would grind to a halt.

 Razael